prismicio/prismic-gatsby/docs/previews-guide.md

 ## Create a preview page

-Prismic sends previews to an endpoint on your site along with data represeting the preview.
+Prismic sends previews to an endpoint on your site along with data representing the preview.
 This endpoint can be set to any page, but `/preview` is the most common choice.
 The rest of this guide assumes the endpoint to be `/preview`, but you can replace this as needed.